arnalpascal/openstack-kolla-lab/README.md

 # openstack-kolla-lab

 This is a lab of openstack, deploy with kolla-ansible as GitOps.
+This lab deploy this cloud infrastructure :
+1. Some Flavor
+1. Centos 8 and Cirros Images
+1. Network
+   1. One internal network with subnet
+   1. One External network
+   1. One router to connect networks
+   1. One floating IP for one compute instance
+1. Security
+   1. Deploy vagrant public key as available key pair
+   1. One generic security group for SSH and ICMP
+   1. One security group for web server, with ingress 80 and 443
+1. One instance of Nginx in Centos 8 deploy with cloud-init

 Start the lab with :
 1. Start VMs with `vagrant up --no-parallel`